1337spectra/rogue/README.md

 # Rogue.sh
-Video playthrough can be seen here: [https://youtu.be/YNRqINIU3Is](https://youtu.be/YNRqINIU3Is)

-## Introduction

 Rogue is a Bash script developed as an Honors project for my Linux class.
 Its purpose is to showcase my proficiency in Linux and my aspirations of becoming a penetration tester.
 Rogue is designed to identify and exploit vulnerabilities in Linux-based systems by performing an Nmap scan, setting up Metasploit, running exploits, and performing post-exploit tasks, as well as parsing the Nmap XML output.
 Rather than reinventing the wheel, it makes use of existing projects and combines them all to provide an automated framework.